- Fall is a great time to plant trees, shrubs, bulbs, perennials,

 - Now is also a good time to control weeds growing in the lawn, however

 you cannot weed kill and seed the same day.
 If you choose to kill

 weeds in the lawn first, you must wait three weeks to seed your lawn.

 Or, if you seed first, you will need to wait until the new seed has

 germinated and been mowed at least twice before applying a weed killer.

 - If you want to prevent winter annual weeds from germinating in the

-lawn, you can apply Gallery or Portrait in early October, but this
+lawn, you can apply Gallery or Portrait in September, but this would

-would prevent you from seeding now.
-You will have to wait 60 days
+prevent you from seeding now.
+You will have to wait 60 days to seed,

-to seed, which means you would probably need to wait until spring
+which means you would probably need to wait until spring to seed the

 Tips on applying weed killer: